Everyone loves Christmas right?

 Try not to put yourself under pressure to do everything.
 It can be a really busy time of year – and it is okay to say no to some things.
 Connecting with friends, family and neighbours is great for your wellbeing and a break from Uni is a great time to catch up, but if going out is leaving you feeling stressed or overwhelmed then remember, it’s okay to say no, and to spend some time on your own.

 Similarly, don’t feel under pressure to get everyone you know expensive gifts.
 Friends and family understand you’re on a student budget and will be happy just to see you or receive a token thoughtful present.
-Take a look at Content Ambassador Laura’s recent post on cutting the cost at Christmas for some homemade gift ideas.
+Take a look at Content Ambassador Kirstie’s recent post on thoughtful gifts for a student budget for some nice and different gift ideas.

 Unwind however works for you or try something new.
 Rediscover books for fun rather than education, discover a new Podcast or even try something more purposeful like mindfulness.
 Taking time to relax is a great way to reduce any stress you’re feeling.